ppy/osu-wiki/wiki/Difficulties/osu!/Normal/en.md

 Note that most of the [notes](/wiki/Hit_Objects) should be on [white or red Ticks](/wiki/Beatmap_Editor/Beat_Snap_Divisor) (Of course, this does not apply to songs that use 1/3 snap, though this is rare.).
 Blue ticks (also known as 1/4 snap) are often difficult for newer players to play because of how quick and/or awkward they are when you start playing, so **avoid using them** if you can.

-Remember, think of simple [patterns](/wiki/Mapping_Techniques) and note placements that everyone would be able to hit and identify, no matter who plays your normal difficulty^.
+Remember, think of simple [patterns](/wiki/Mapping_Techniques) and note placements that everyone would be able to hit and identify, no matter who plays your normal difficulty&sup1;.
 Remember to use [sliders](/wiki/Hit_Objects) whenever a long note or key is held in the song you are mapping.
 If the part of the map you're mapping plays better with a slider, add it in there too.
-You can never make enough awesome sliders in Normal and Easy difficulties^^.
+You can never make enough awesome sliders in Normal and Easy difficulties&sup2;.

 Now, let your imagination run wild!
 Creating pretty patterns never hurts, and they make your beatmaps look more appealing.